couchbase-examples/atlas-device-sdk-cblite-compare/README.md

 - [Database Maintenance API - Swift](https://docs.couchbase.com/couchbase-lite/current/swift/database.html#lbl-db-util)

 ### Add Initial Data to Realm
-Realm provides an [API](https://www.mongodb.com/docs/atlas/device-sdks/sdk/kotlin/realm-database/open-and-close-a-realm/#add-initial-data-to-realm) for inserting data into the realm file when the realm is opened for the first time.
+Realm provides an [API](https://www.mongodb.com/docs/atlas/device-sdks/sdk/kotlin/realm-database/open-and-close-a-realm/#add-initial-data-to-realm) that facilitates the insertion of initial data into a Realm database at the time of its first opening.

-There isn’t a pattern in Couchbase Lite that maps one-to-one to this, however, you can create a database based on a Pre-built Database, which would achieve the same results.
-A pre-built database allows you to load your app with data instead of syncing it from App Services during startup to minimize customer wait time on initial install and launch of the application.
-Each platform in Couchbase Lite has specific documentation on Pre-built Database files:
+While there is no direct equivalent in Couchbase Lite, a similar outcome can be achieved through the use of a pre-built database.
+This approach enables the application to be loaded with data upfront, bypassing the need to sync data from App Services during the initial application launch.
+This significantly reduces the wait time for users upon their first installation and startup of the application.

+Detailed guidance on implementing pre-built databases is available in Couchbase Lite’s documentation for each supported platform:
 - [Pre-build Database - Android-Java](https://docs.couchbase.com/couchbase-lite/current/android/prebuilt-database.html)
 - [Pre-build Database - Android-Kotlin](https://docs.couchbase.com/couchbase-lite/current/android/prebuilt-database.html)
 - [Pre-build Database - C](https://docs.couchbase.com/couchbase-lite/current/c/prebuilt-database.html)